-The Unit’s programs are dedicated to fostering those personal and professional dispositions and behaviors that prepare the Candidate to participate in and contribute to ongoing excellence in an educational enterprise.
-An educational practitioner’s commitment to professional excellence is manifested in multiple forms: (1) a commitment to achieve personal excellence, in self and others, (2) a commitment to develop academic competence in students and peers; and (3) a commitment to excel in one’s technical capabilities.
-Candidates must have a commitment to excellence both in professional and interpersonal actions and in dispositions.
-The Unit’s programs are designed to produce Candidates who are reflective, flexible, creative and critical practitioners, who can identify the needs of students, generate multiple solutions and choose the appropriate solution that best fits the specific situation.
-As noted by Shulman (1986) “pedagogical content knowledge” is more than an awareness of instructional strategies and the processes of learning; it is in developing the relationship between the subject matter and education theory that opportunities for learning are created.
+Our programs are dedicated to fostering personal and professional dispositions and behaviors that prepare the Candidate to participate in and contribute to ongoing excellence in the educational enterprise.
+An educator’s commitment to professional excellence is manifested in multiple forms: (1) a commitment to achieve personal excellence in self and others, (2) a commitment to develop academic competence in students and peers and (3) a commitment to excel professionally.
+Our programs are designed to produce Candidates who are reflective, flexible, creative and critical practitioners, who can identify the needs of students, generate multiple solutions and choose the appropriate action that best fits the specific situation.

-The second key concept of the theme is the recognition that the actions of the educator must be consistent with the effects of “a Changing World.”
-A fundamental premise underlying the development of the Unit’s professional programs is that a culture of excellence must be promoted within educational settings that are subject to social, cultural and technological changes.
+The second key concept of the theme is the recognition that the actions of the educator take place in the context of “a Changing World.”
+A fundamental premise of our professional programs is that a culture of excellence must be promoted within educational settings that are subject to social, cultural and technological changes.
 The University’s mission statement affirms that the institution “aims to assist in the development of people knowledgeable of self, rooted in faith, educated in mind, compassionate in heart, responsive to social and civic obligations, and able to respond to an ever-changing world” [Italics added].

-In accordance with the Conceptual Framework’s unifying theme, the Unit is committed to developing educational practitioners who (1) demonstrate excellence and promote excellence in others when engaging in the primary educational activities of learning, teaching, and leadership; (2) demonstrate and promote excellence in educational settings that are subject to changes in the demographics of school communities, to advances in new educational technologies, and to the expansion of professional knowledge.
+In accordance with our Conceptual Framework’s unifying theme, we are committed to developing educational practitioners who (1) demonstrate excellence and promote excellence in others when engaging in the primary educational activities of learning, teaching, and leadership, and (2) promote excellence in educational settings that are subject to demographic and organizational change.

-The philosophy of the Education Department stems from the fundamental belief that the aim of the educational endeavor lies in achieving learning advantages and success for all students, and that this goal should inform and connect the work of both teacher educators and school practitioners.
-The Unit seeks to develop educational practitioners committed to extending their knowledge, skills, dispositions and shared standards of performance to enable all students to reach challenging learning goals and to actualize their individual potentials.
-The Unit’s work is based on the presumption that such knowledge, skills and dispositions develop and are enhanced through studying, practicing, and reflecting in professional communities of educators.
-The Unit is committed to the idea that education is both a moral and political act, and that educators should foster and sustain a democratic and just society in the construction, transmission and use of knowledge.
+The philosophy of the Isabelle Farrington College of Education stems from the fundamental belief that the aim of the educational endeavor lies in achieving learning advantages and success for all students, and that this goal should inform and connect the work of both teacher educators and school practitioners.
+We seek to develop educational practitioners committed to extending their knowledge, skills, dispositions and shared standards of performance to enable all students to reach challenging learning goals and to actualize their individual potential.
+Our work is based on the presumption that such knowledge, skills and dispositions develop and are enhanced through studying, practicing, and reflecting in professional communities of educators.
+We are committed to believe that educators should foster and sustain a democratic and just society in the construction, transmission and use of knowledge.